TilCreator/Tapas-Comic-Downloader/README.md

  + If someone got it running on another OS, please let me know!
 2. Get input link
  * Go to the comic you want to download (any page)
- * Rightclick on the comic name in the upper left corner and select "Copy linkaddress" (Or similar) or just use the name behind series in the url.
+ * Click on the comic name or thumbnail in the upper right corner to get the download URL or just use the name behind series in the url.
  * Examples: `https://tapas.io/series/Erma`, `RavenWolf`, ...
 3. Start the download
  * Usage of `tapas-dl.py`: